trane-project/trane-music/courses/major_scale/lesson_C_flat/exercise_1/back.md

-The note in degree number 1 of the C♭ major scale is C♭.
+The note in degree number 1 of the C♭ Major scale is C♭.